ndrewtl/airspace-jekyll/_posts/2018-03-06-tidyverse.md

   "Bow Valley watershed of Banff National Park, Alberta" = "Banff National Park, Alberta")
 ```

+You can also use `ggplot2` to add images to your graphs, so here we will add a deer icon.

 ```r
 # Load packages for adding images
 packs <- c("png","grid")